zimoz/random-fill-stone/README.md

-To compile this code you need you use g++ compiler

-This code basiclly randomly fill a N by N 2d array with either 0 or 1.
+Objectives:
+•	Randomly fill a NxN 2D array with 0s and 1s.
+•	Print the array.
-And then print the arrary.
-And then count the number of stone around the selected cell.
+•	Count the number of stones around the selected cell.
+•	Calculated the distribution.
-Then calculated the distribution and import the distribution into a new 2d array with certain number of rows and number of columns.
+•	Import the distribution into a new 2D array.
-Then repeat a certain amount of times
+•	Repeat

+Steps:
-1. define the global constants
+1. Define the global constants.
-2. prompt for the number of bins along each edge of the borad/number of stones/seeds/repeat time
+2. Prompt for the number of bins along each edge of the board/numbers of stones/seeds/repeat time.
-3. Dynamically allocate two 2-D arrays to hold the grid (the bins)
+3. Dynamically allocate two 2D arrays to hold the grid (the bins).
-4. Use try and catch to check the vaildation of the input
+4. Use try and catch to check the validation of the input.
-5. function MyFactorial calculate the factorial of certain number
+5. MyFactorial calculates the factorial of certain number
-6. function Permutation calculate the total permutation
+6. Permutation calculates the total permutation.
-7. function ArrayP1Fill fill the 2d array with 1 and 0
+7. ArrayP1Fill fills the 2D array with 1s and 0s.
-8. function ArrayRandFill randomly fill the 2d array with 1 and 0
+8. ArrayRandFill randomly fills the 2D array with 1s and 0s.
-9. function PrintSqArray print a square dynamically allocated 2-D integer array 10.function PrintArray Print a 2-D integer array with dimensions MAX_TYPES_NEIGH  rows by (MAX_INTERIOR_NEIGH + 1) columns.
+9. PrintSqArray prints a square dynamically allocated 2D array.
+10. PrintArray prints a 2D array with MAX_TYPES_NEIGH rows by (MAX_INTERIOR_NEIGH+1) columns.
-11.function CalcDistribution calculate the theoretical distribution of probabilities.
+11. CalcDistribution calculates the theoretical distribution of probabilities.
-12.function CountDistribution count the number of neighbours which contain 1 with 3 kinds of center cell : edge corner and inner
+12. CountDistribution counts the number of neighbours which contain 1 of 3 types of the cells: edge, corner, or inner.

+Restrictions:
 0 < bins along each edge <= MAX_SIZEGRID
-0 <  # of stones  <= MAX_(bins along each edge)2
+0 < # of stones <= MAX(bins along each edge)^2
-1 <  seed  <=  RAND_MAX.
+1 < seed <= RAND_MAX
 0 < number of repeats <= MAX_REPEATS